Therapy Tidbits – Winter 2023 New CE Available

 Online CE Allowed: 12 hours (14 hours must be live or interactive)

-If you have already met your CE requirements and are ready to renew, click here to renew your license with the Florida Board of Occupational Therapy.
+If you have already met your CE requirements and are ready to renew, click here to view the Florida Board of Occupational Therapy renewal process.

-Still need Florida OT CEUs?
+Still need CE?
 You can earn up to 12 hours per renewal through online courses @ PDR.
-We report to CE Broker for you.
-Order now and Save 25% on courses:
+We report to CE Broker for you and are currently offering 20% off all courses for Florida OTs:

 We report to CE Broker for you – so you don’t have to!
 All completions are submitted to CEB the following business day.